 Barnet has some of the best schools in the country, but their budgets have been under pressure.
 So I have successfully campaigned for more money for every primary and secondary school in Barnet.
 I raised this in Parliament, and in face to face meetings with the PM and his predecessor. £14b extra for schools has now been announced, meaning a real terms increase in funding for every primary and secondary school in Barnet.

 I continue to make the case for more resources for our local schools.
 I am also backing efforts to create more opportunities for children and young people to get involved in after-school sport so they can lead more active healthier lives.

 6. SUPPORTING OUR LOCAL ECONOMY AND TOWN CENTRES

 I have been working for many years to support our local town centres, including Barnet’s historic market.
 I called on the Government to provide help for town centres and they responded with cuts business rates in two successive Budgets.

 One of my top priorities as an MP has always been to secure a strong economy.
-I will continue to back Conservative efforts at a national level to deliver a strong economy so that local businesses have the opportunities they need to thrive.
+The Covid crisis has caused massive damage to jobs and livelihoods and I will be backing Conservative efforts at a national level to deliver economic recovery so that local businesses have the opportunities they need to thrive

-I helped persuade Barnet Council to allocate £500,000 of additional funding to street cleaning this year; and in my role as Environment Secretary, I am taking forward measures to crack down on litter and flytipping, because I know how important this issue is to many residents.
+I helped persuade Barnet Council to allocate £500,000 of additional funding to street cleaning this year; and in my former role as Environment Secretary, I brought forward measures to crack down on litter and flytipping, because I know how important this issue is to many residents.